-“We are bitter that he ordered the daughter to go work in the farm in the company of her brother who defiled her.
+“We are bitter that he ordered the daughter to go and work in the farm in the company of her brother who defiled her.
 The minor is traumatised and in a lot of pain.
-She has not been taken has to the hospital since yesterday and the matter not yet been reported to the police.
+She has not been taken has to hospital since yesterday and the matter has not yet been reported to the police.
 Her father is not bothered,” said a resident, Mr Julius Warui.

 The suspect is said to have on Sunday afternoon forced his younger sister into a maize plantation where he allegedly repeatedly defiled her.

 He is said to have stuffed her mouth with a shirt to stop her from screaming.

 She reported the matter to her father who reprimanded her but she later sought the assistance of a neighbour who revealed the incident after her father refused to cooperate.

 Another resident, Ms Nancy Wangechi, said this was not the first incident and blamed the suspect's father of being overprotective.

 “He on Friday lured a nursery school minor into his house.
 He gave her some sweets and promised to make her his wife when she grows up.
 He then went ahead to undress her but the minor managed to escape.
 The matter was raised with his father who defended the son as usual,” Ms Wangechi said.